 The major in global affairs is one of the truly interdisciplinary global studies bachelor's degrees in the United States.
 It draws on faculty and courses from across the university who have an expertise in global affairs.

 Undergraduate students in global affairs are strongly encouraged to take part in a study abroad experience.
 These experiences can be as brief as two weeks or as long as a semester or a full academic year.
-Mason's Center for Global Education offers a wide range of study abroad opportunties for our students, or you may arrange to study abroad through other accedited college and university programs.
+Mason Study Abroad offers a wide range of study abroad opportunities for our students, or you may arrange to study abroad through other accredited college and university programs.

-The graduate program includes a two-week summer seminar abroad as part of the required core curriculum.
-These seminars are taught annualy in different world regions according to a rotating schedule.
+The graduate program includes a two-week seminar abroad, offered each summer and winter break, as part of the required core curriculum.
+These seminars are taught annually in different world regions according to a rotating schedule.